Setting the Stage for the Net-Zero Campus

 Transforming Commuting Culture

 In addition to its energy transition, Princeton is equally focused on mitigating the impact of campus commuting and transportation.
 The university aims to double its percentage of alternative commuters by mid-century, expand access to on-campus transportation services, and support more widespread use of electric vehicles.
-Two new garages will be sited adjacent to the TIGER and TIGER CUB and will encourage campus commuters and visitors to access the rest of campus via sustainable modes of transportation.
-An enclosed Transit Hub, located on the ground-floor of the Stadium Drive Garage, will provide space where Princetonians can borrow bikes, wait for a shuttle, and embark on their campus experience.
-Incentivizing the use of electric vehicles, the garages will contain a combined 104 charging stations.
+Two new garages are sited adjacent to the TIGER and CUB and encourage campus commuters and visitors to access the rest of campus via sustainable modes of transportation.
+An enclosed Transit Hub, located on the ground-floor of the Stadium Drive Garage, provides space where Princetonians can borrow bikes, wait for a shuttle, and embark on their campus experience.
+Incentivizing the use of electric vehicles, the garages contain a combined 104 charging stations.

 A Holistic Approach to Responsible Development

 Light and ethereal in character, the Meadows Drive Garage is wrapped in a fabric mesh sculpted into an undulating form.
-Uplighting will cast a variegated pattern of illumination and shadow to evoke movement.
+Uplighting casts a variegated pattern of illumination and shadow to evoke movement.

 Though unique in their individual designs, these four projects are united in their purpose of setting the stage for Princeton’s next phase of growth, while advancing the University's commitment to sustainable energy use and responsible development.
 Together, they offer a compelling example of how infrastructure projects can advance missions, embody values, and create distinct identity for the institutions they serve.